We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-A progestin-only pill known as “the minipill” also stops ovulation, alters cervical mucus, and changes the uterine lining.
+The minipill only contains progestin, a synthetic form of progesterone.
+It also stops ovulation, alters the cervical mucus, and changes the uterine lining.

 Taking your pills properly not only helps prevent pregnancy but can also help keep cramps at bay.
 If you miss pills or take them late, hormone levels may change and trigger breakthrough bleeding and mild cramping.

-While some women only experience occasional menstrual cramping, others experience debilitating cramps every period.
+While some people only experience occasional menstrual cramping, others experience debilitating cramps every period.

-The secretion of prostaglandins from glands in the uterus triggers menstrual cramps.
-These are hormones that trigger uterine contractions.
-The higher the levels of this hormone, the more severe your menstrual cramps will be.
+Menstrual cramps are triggered by the secretion of prostaglandins from glands in the uterus.
+Prostaglandins are also the hormones that trigger uterine contractions.
+The higher your levels of this hormone, the more severe your menstrual cramps will be.

 Cramping may also be the result of an underlying medical condition.
 Conditions that cause painful menstrual cramping include:

-- endometriosis, which is a condition in which the lining of the uterus implants outside the uterus
+- Endometriosis.
+Endometriosis is a condition in which the lining of the uterus implants outside the uterus.
+Learn more about it here.

-- fibroids, or noncancerous growths, in the uterine wall
+- Fibroids.
+Fibroids are noncancerous growths in the uterine wall.

-- pelvic inflammatory disease, which is a pelvic infection often caused by sexually transmitted diseases
+- Pelvic inflammatory disease (PID).
+This pelvic infection is often caused by sexually transmitted infections (STIs).

-- cervical stenosis, which is a narrowing of the cervical opening that obstructs menstrual flow
+- Cervical stenosis.
+Not to be confused with cervical spinal stenosis, this is a narrowing of the opening of the cervix.
+This narrowing obstructs menstrual flow.

-Most women adjust to birth control pills with few side effects.
+Most people adjust to birth control pills with few side effects.
 Side effects that may occur include:

 - irregular periods, which may or may not be accompanied by cramping